Souji-hub/sports_celebrity_image_classification/readme.md

 This project aims to classify sports celebrity images into five categories: 'lionel_messi', 'maria_sharapova', 'roger_federer', 'serena_williams', and 'virat_kohli'.
 The classification model is based on Support Vector Machines (SVM), and its performance has been evaluated using GridSearchCV, with SVM yielding the best results.

+## Acknowledgments

+Special thanks to [Codebasics](https://codebasics.io/) for their valuable guidance and support throughout this project.
+Their tutorials and resources have been instrumental in the development and success of this Sports Celebrity Image Classification Project.

 ## Project Overview

 - **Categories:**